Trentino Booking Booking

 Distance in km

-Itinerary leading to the Bivacco Malga Baselga, set in a wild environment in the Val Baselga.
+Route starting from the charming Lago dei Caprioli leading to the Bivacco Malga Baselga, immersed in a wild environment in Val Baselga.

 Route info